subconsciousnetwork/ObservableStore/README.md

 ```

 The `Update` returned is a small struct that contains a new state, plus any effects this state change should generate (more about that in a bit).

+`state` is modeled as an [`Equatable`](https://developer.apple.com/documentation/swift/equatable) type, typically a struct.
+Updates only mutate the `state` property on `store` when they are not equal.
+This means returning the same state twice is a no-op, and SwiftUI view body recalculations are only triggered if the state actually changes.
+Since `state` is `Equatable`, you can also make `Store`-based views [EquatableViews](https://developer.apple.com/documentation/swiftui/equatableview), wherever appropriate.

 ## Effects